 - The brick is very tough, compact, and rigid at a great temperature of 2100℃.

 2. Basic Refractory Bricks

-These bricks are favorable at corrosion resistance and chemical resistance.
+These bricks are favorable for corrosion resistance and chemical resistance.
 They include a huge amount of magnesia and here also lime is utilized as a binding material.
 Various basic fire bricks usable are Magnesite bricks, Magnesia-carbon, magnesia-chrome bricks, etc.

 - It resists up to 1800℃ – 2100℃.